Hint: Plan Early and Prepare for Emergencies

 Check for key documents — and then check again: Before you leave for the airport, double-check that you have proper identification, your flight confirmation, debit or credit cards, and any other necessary documents.

 Brush up on TSA requirements: Do you know how much liquid you can pack into your carry-on?
 Does toothpaste count toward the liquid limit?
 Are scissors OK?
 Check the TSA’s travel checklist before heading to the airport for the smoothest possible trip through security.

-—By Matt Wastradowski
+–Written by Matt Wastradowski